aestream/aestream/docs/install.md

 AEStream can read from [Inivation](https://gitlab.com/inivation/dv/libcaer/) or [Prophesee](https://github.com/prophesee-ai/openeb/) event cameras, *given that the drivers are installed*.
 **Please make sure the drivers are installed before installing aestream** (step 1 below).

-1. Follow the instructions at https://gitlab.com/inivation/dv/libcaer/ to install the Inivation drivers and/or https://github.com/prophesee-ai/openeb/ to install the Prophesee drivers
+1. Follow the instructions at [Inivation libcaer](https://gitlab.com/inivation/dv/libcaer/) to install the Inivation drivers and/or [Prophesee Openeb](https://github.com/prophesee-ai/openeb/) to install the Prophesee drivers
 2. Install AEStream with pip: `pip install aestream --no-binary aestream -v`
     * The `--no-binary` flag forces pip to recompile aestream for your system, which will detect the event camera drivers, if present.
     * The `-v` flag enables verbose output, which will show you if the drivers were detected